WingsLikeEagles/K8s_Portainer/README.md

 - For an Air Gapped environment:
   - You will want a VM to run as a local registry for the docker containers for the Kubernetes nodes.
   - Requires at least 512 MB of RAM and one (1) CPU core (probably small enough to not impact system)
-  - Only required during intsallation or updates (can be shut down after)???
+  - Only required during installation or updates (can be shut down after)???

 ## Install VirtualBox
 The nodes will each run as a separate VM on the host.
-VirtualBox (or VMWare Workstaion) is used to provide this capability.
+VirtualBox (or VMWare Workstation) is used to provide this capability.

 ## Download and install the base Linux OS for the nodes
 I am experimenting with CentOS Core.
 Or CentOS Atomic.